-Online Poker Report has a great write-up on the potential negative effects of such a high tax rate.
-In summary, they find that operators will be unable to absorb the full cost of these taxes and will be forced to pass on some of the cost to consumers in the form of less valuable VIP programs, lower payout rates for casino games, more vigorish taken from sports bets, higher rake in poker games and smaller bonuses for players.
+Operators will be unable to absorb the full cost of these taxes and will be forced to pass on some of the cost to consumers in the form of less valuable VIP programs, lower payout rates for casino games, more vigorish taken from sports bets, higher rake in poker games and smaller bonuses for players.

 When we consider that the bill also takes away the national regulator’s ability to block access to unlicensed gaming websites, it sets the stage for disaster.
 Gamblers and poker players are very tuned in and sensitive to rake, bonuses and costs related to playing real money games.
 The proposed tax rate is likely to push a significant portion of gamblers to unlicensed offshore gambling websites where they can claim better bonuses and pay less rake.

 Wes Burns has more than a decade’s worth of experience as a writer, researcher, and analyst in the legal online betting industry and is co-founder of OnlineBettingSites.com.
 Wes approaches his work from the viewpoint of players.